ellysh/video-game-bots/InGameBots/example.md

 The Memory Viewer window is split into two parts.
 Disassembled code of the current memory region is displayed at the upper part of the window.
 The memory dump in the hexadecimal format is displayed at the bottom part.
 We will focus on the memory dump in our case.
 Value of the experience parameter is underlined by a red line on the screenshoot.
 It is not obvious, why the hexadecimal value "9E 36 FF 10" in the memory dump is equal to the actual value "285161118" of experience parameter in decimal.
 Our application is launched on the x86 architecture.
 This architecture has the [little-endian](https://en.wikipedia.org/wiki/Endianness#Little-endian) byte order.
 It means that you should reverse the byte order of the four byte integer to get its correct value.
 The hexadecimal value becomes equal to "10 FF 36 9E" in our case.
 You can use the standard Windows Calculator application to check that this hexadecimal value equals to the "285161118" one in decimal.

 Actually you can change the format of integers in the memory dump.
-You should left mouse click on the dump subwindow and choose the "Display Type" item of the pop-up menu.
+You should left mouse click on the dump sub-window and choose the "Display Type" item of the pop-up menu.
 But I recommend you to keep the "Byte hex" format.
 Because you do not know an actual size in bytes of the parameters that you are looking for.

 Now you should place both windows of Memory Viewer and Diablo 2 application one near each other.
 It allows you to perform actions in the Diablo 2 window and to inspect the memory region in the Memory Viewer simultaneously.
 This is the screenshot with the results of the memory inspection: